-- Ride where other motorists can see you.
-Avoid riding in another motorist's blind spot. - Many accidents involve inexperienced operators.
+- Many accidents involve inexperienced operators.
 In fact, many operators who have been involved in accidents do not even have a current motorcycle license. - Make sure that you are qualified and that you only lend your motorcycle to other qualified operators. - Know your skills and limits.
 Staying within your limits may help you to avoid an accident. - We recommend that you practice riding your motorcycle where there is no traffic until you have become thoroughly familiar with the motorcycle and all of its controls. - Many accidents have been caused by error of the motorcycle operator.
-A typical error made by the operator is veering wide on a turn due to excessive speed or undercornering (insufficient lean angle for the speed).
+A typical error made by the operator is veering wide on a turn due to excessive speed or undercornering (insufficient lean angle for the speed). - Always obey the speed limit and never travel faster than warranted by road and traffic conditions.

-- Always obey the speed limit and never travel faster than warranted by road and traffic conditions. - Always signal before turning or changing lanes.
+- Always signal before turning or changing lanes.
 Make sure that other motorists can see you. - The posture of the operator and passenger is important for proper control. - The operator should keep both hands on the handlebar and both feet on the operator footrests during operation to maintain control of the motorcycle. - The passenger should always hold onto the operator, the seat strap or grab bar, if equipped, with both hands and keep both feet on the passenger footrests.
-Never carry a passenger unless he or she can firmly place both feet on the passenger footrests. - Never ride under the influence of alcohol or other drugs.

-This motorcycle is designed for onroad use only.
+Never carry a passenger unless he or she can firmly place both feet on the passenger footrests. - Never ride under the influence of alcohol or other drugs. - This motorcycle is designed for on-road use only.
 It is not suitable for off-road use.